-The Conference will take place at H4 Conference Center in Berlin on the 7-9 of June, 2023.
-It will be a hybrid event, and we hope to welcome participants from around the world, both in-person and online.
-VSE Annual Conference is one of the largest and most influential events for the global victim support community.
-It’s where victims’ related challenges turn into solutions, where tomorrow’s support practices are launched today, and where, together, we illuminate the potential of our victim support world.
-This is your chance to network with frontline victim support workers, policymakers, law enforcement professionals, technology providers, academics, journalists and civil society activists to accelerate your service, product, or idea that benefit victims of crime.
+VSE’s Annual Conference will take place at the H4 Conference Center in Berlin, between 7-9 June, 2023 as a hybrid event; we hope to welcome participants from around the world, both in-person and online.
+This is one of the global victim support community’s largest, most influential events, where victim-related challenges are given solutions, where tomorrow’s support practices are launched today, and where, together, we highlight the potential of our victim support world.
+This is your chance to network with frontline victim support workers, policymakers, law enforcement professionals, technology providers, academics, journalists, and civil society activists: to accelerate your service, your product, or your ideas that will benefit victims of crime.

-At a time of great uncertainty, when fundamental democratic rights and issues of civil and minority rights are at stake, for many industries, sectors and, indeed, the world itself, we gather together to ask a simple question: Where to next?
+At a time of great uncertainty, when fundamental democratic rights and issues of civil and minority rights are at stake across many sectors of global society, we gather together to ask a simple question: Where to next?